How Icicle Helps Cannabis Producers With Traceability From Seed To Wholesale

 That’s why we’ve optimized cannabis traceability and compliance from seed to (whole)sale: to empower you to produce and distribute confidently and dramatically reduce the risk of losing millions on lost sales or costly recalls.

-Streamline Traceability Down To The Farm Level
+Allowing Cannabis Producers to Streamline Traceability Down To The Farm Level

 In January, we released Icicle for Farmers, an expansion of our food safety and traceability software into the crop production space.
 We realized that, in order to achieve the supply chain transparency necessary to comply with cannabis regulations, producers need to be able to control and document every aspect of their operation, starting at the farm level.